J-Liu/riscv-llvm-toolchain/README.md

 **TODO/Status/Ask For Help:**
 * **libcxx/libcxxabi/libunwind** cross compile.

+I can't build *libcxx/libcxxabi* successfully with essential components, if you are a C++ expert and glad to help, contact me please, I can shift this project to you, and explain every single line to you.

 ## Prerequisites
 ### Ubuntu

 On Ubuntu, executing the following command should suffice:

-`sudo apt-get install automake curl wget python3 libmpc-dev gawk build-essential bison flex texinfo gperf pkg-config libtool patchutils bc zlib1g-dev libexpat-dev ninja-build`
+`sudo apt-get install zsh automake curl wget python3 libmpc-dev gawk build-essential bison flex texinfo gperf pkg-config libtool patchutils bc zlib1g-dev libexpat-dev ninja-build`

 ### macOS